Light Painting Excavator 1452 - 2000 tons of steel and two Light Painters from Berlin

 Besides, we did two more portraits of Danilo, and I did some other light paintings.
 I illuminated the excavator alone with a single flashlight.

 Sven fired one of the last two thick multiple rounds in this picture.
 We didn’t want to take them home again.
 And fireworks are fun, even if the picture is not so good.

 There he stood with the fireworks in his hand as a model in the picture.
 Dominic illuminated me with an orange flashlight from the front.
 I operated the cameras and illuminated the excavator with a light blue flashlight.
 The exposure time was 106 seconds, first at aperture 16, when the pyro had burned down at aperture 8.

 After this light painting everyone was frozen and tired.
 We loaded our equipment into the car.
 After we had said goodbye to everyone we started our relaxed journey home.

 While we were implementing the Light Painting pictures shown above, dozens of new ideas came to everyone’s mind.
 We agreed; we’ll come back.

 I thank everyone involved, you were great!

-My special thanks go to Danilo for the perfect organisation and the catering, as well as to the association of mining eyewitnesses for the unlocking and the common night freezing at the excavator.
+My special thanks go to Danilo for the perfect organization and the catering, as well as to the association of mining eyewitnesses for the unlocking and the common night freezing at the excavator.

-You can find the article of the Sächsische Zeitung about our visit of the excavator here: https://www.sz-online.de/nachrichten/leuchtender-bagger
+You can find the article of the Light Painting Excavator 1452 in the Sächsische Zeitung about our visit of the excavator here: https://www.sz-online.de/nachrichten/leuchtender-bagger